sjourdbeans/Boundary-Element-Method/README.md

 ```bash
 uv sync
 ```
-To check the installation, run:
+Check the installation by running:

 ```bash
 uv run python scripts/check_install.py
 ```
-Run a script inside that environment with `uv run`:
+Then you can run a script inside the virtual environment with `uv run`:

 ```bash
 uv run python path/to/your_script.py